Asian/Pacific/American Studies (2018 - 2020)

 Intermediate Cantonese I, II

 SCA-UA 333, 334 Offered every year.
 4 points per term.

 Emphasis on the linguistic rules that enable students to communicate with more competence.
 The lessons focus not only on language, but also use a holistic approach and incorporate discussions on history, current events, literature, pop culture, and native values.
 Includes field trips to Chinatown and other Cantonese-speaking neighborhoods.

-The following courses count as electives for the Asian/Pacific/American studies major and minor.
+The following courses count as faculty electives for the Asian/Pacific/American studies major and minor.
 See the departmental or program sections in this Bulletin for course descriptions and prerequisites.

 Comparative U.S. Ethnic Studies

 Intersections: Race, Gender, and Sexuality in U.S. History

 SCA-UA 232 4 points.

 Couture/Culture: Fashion and Globalization